JosephUrciuoli/insight/README.md

 In order to run the application simply use the command line to run `./run.sh` which will create the output and write it to the paymo_output folder.
 Before doing so, it will run all of the unit tests in src/unit_test.py.

 Further testing can be done using the tests in insight_testsuite.
 To do so, run the provided tests with `./run_tests.sh` and the custom tests using `./e2e_test.sh`.
 Output the provided and custom tests can be found in the tests/test-1-paymo-trans and tests/test-2-paymo-trans folders, respectively.

+## Dependencies and Details

+### Dependencies

+This implementation uses the following modules:
+* Python: collections
+* Python: warnings
+* Python: math
+* Python: sys
+* Python: re

+### Details

+In order to implement the calculations to see if two users were in a certain degrees of separation, the bidirectional Breadth-First Search Algorithm was used: https://en.wikipedia.org/wiki/Bidirectional_search

 ## Further Improvements